wenet-e2e/wenet/README.md

 ## Discussion & Communication

-Please join our [Google Groups](https://groups.google.com/g/wenet-e2e) for further discussion.
+Please visit [Discussions](https://github.com/wenet-e2e/wenet/discussions) for further discussion.

-For Chinese users, in addition to Google Groups, You can aslo scan the QR code on the left to follow our offical account of WeNet.
+For Chinese users, you can aslo scan the QR code on the left to follow our offical account of WeNet.
 We created a WeChat group for better discussion and quicker response.
 Please scan the personal QR code on the right, and the guy is responsible for inviting you to the chat group.